Las Palmas, Texas

 Las Palmas is a census-designated place (CDP) in Zapata County in the U.S. state of Texas.
-It was a new CDP from the 2010 census, with a population of 67.
+It was a new CDP from the 2010 census.
+As of the 2020 census, Las Palmas had a population of 59.
 It is part of the Zapata Micropolitan Statistical Area.

 Geography

 Las Palmas is in western Zapata County, 4 mi north of the center of Zapata, the county seat.

 According to the United States Census Bureau, the Las Palmas CDP has a total area of 0.18 km2, all land.

 Demographics

 Las Palmas first appeared as a census designated place in the 2010 U.S. census.